magland/mountainsort_examples_legacy/docs/source/index.rst

 **Important** This documentation pertains to the old version of MountainSort and MountainLab.
-Please visit https://github.com/flatironinstitute/mountainsort/blob/master/README.md for more information.
+Please visit https://github.com/flatironinstitute/mountainsort/blob/master/README.md for updated information.

 (Old) MountainSort Documentation
 ==========================